Fairy gardens are magical places for children and adults alike. Use these easy fairy garden ideas to learn how to start a fairy garden today!

 What is the point or purpose of a fairy garden?

-A fairy garden offers an enchanted magical play space or “small world” that children (and adults) can use to develop their imagination and learn to flex their creative muscles.
-They also make a fantastic tool for meditation and sensory development and can help children and adults learn to self-regulate.
-And putting one together, or making a fairy garden, is a great way to sow the seeds of early learning in the garden.
+A fairy garden offers an enchanted, magical play space or “small world” for children and adults to develop their creativity and imagination.
+Fairy gardens also make fantastic educational tools, making it easy to encourage a green thumb.
+They can also help children and adults develop the sensory system and learn to self-regulate.
+Putting one together or making a fairy garden is a great way to sow the seeds of early learning.

-So when my daughter began to enjoy imaginative play, I knew it was time to create the miniature garden I always wanted.
-For her, of course! 😉 Find everything you need to make a fairy garden inside the home or outside in the backyard or garden with the supply lists and step-by-step instructions below.
+Discover everything you need to make a fairy garden inside the home (or classroom) or outside in the backyard or garden with the supply lists and step-by-step instructions below.
+You might also enjoy this massive list of Outdoor Activities for Kids.

 - First, you need a container or space to grow your fairy garden.
-(We used a wooden half wine barrel for this tutorial, but you can also use one made of resin.
-More container ideas are in Step 1 of the fairy garden tutorial below.
+(We used a wooden half-wine barrel for this tutorial, but you can also use one made of resin.
+Step 1 of the fairy garden tutorial below includes several more container ideas.

 - Potting soil